WhackJobInt/postal3scriptdocs/docs/name.md

 # Name
-<p>Get the name of any specified entity as a string
+<p>The name of any specified entity
 <pre><code class="language-js">
 // If the name of our targeted entity is "npc_jen" IfAttr "Name:target == String:npc_jen Block begin"